-We like to call it, "The Baby Siege" because it is the tiny but tough little version of the Streamlight The Siege we tested last year.
-It has three white lighting modes; low, medium and high, and if you hold the power button down it turns off the white LED and turns on the red ones.
+This tiny but tough lantern stands up to heavy use.
+It has three white lighting modes: low, medium and high.
+If you hold down the power button, it turns off the white LED and turns on the red ones.
 The red LEDs have two modes; on and flashing SOS.
 You can hang it from both ends with its sturdy carabiner style clips or via the notch on its handle.
 It takes AA batteries that are easy to load.
-It's water resistant, floats and it is also impact resistant.
+It's waterproof, floats and it is also impact resistant.
 We dropped it from seven feet without a scratch.
 We suspected the magnets might fall out, but they didn't.

 Ease of Use

 This product has high, medium and low settings on white mode and low and SOS strobe in red modes.
 To switch from white mode to red mode, simply hold down the power button.
 It has a sturdy carabiner style hook on the bottom that is spring loaded so it snaps back into place very securely.
 The carabiner style hook is made from metal so it's tough and not flimsy at all.
 The outer globe/lid comes off to expose light for increased lumens when hanging upside down.
-The handle has an interesting notch in it which enables one to hang it from a horizontal rope, wire or branch and it also folds down ergonomically against the rest of the body when in the down position.
+The handle has an interesting notch in it which allows it to hang from a horizontal rope, wire or branch and it also folds down ergonomically against the rest of the body when in the down position.

 The Siege is waterproof up to just over three feet and it floats — a pretty cool feature that we tested nervously.
 It proved to be absolutely true.